Positive Discipline with Whole.Child.Home

 Implementing Positive Discipline can feel overwhelming – especially if it challenges our current understanding of discipline, which is commonly misconstrued as punishment – and anything non-punitive is commonly misconstrued as permissive.
 Neither of these extremes are effective at tackling the deeper goal of discipline, which is not to get “bad” behavior to cease in the short-term and but rather to ensure meaningful character building that shapes lifelong behavior.

-Below you will hear from Blanca via @whole.child.home about how she uses Positive Discipline with her toddler at home.
-Rally her expertise as a Licensed Professional Counselor from our recent discussion!
+In the post that follows, we'll hear from Blanca M. Velázquez-Martin (@whole.child.home), a Licensed Professional Counselor with experience supporting the socio-emotional needs of children and families in various settings through evidence-based approaches.
+Velázquez-Martin tells us how she uses Positive Discipline with her toddler at home.
+Rally her expertise as a Licensed Professional Counselor from our recent discussion.

 When did discipline first become a noticeable aspect of your own parenting at home?